ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 ## Why the First Optimization Attempt Failed

-The target was vibe coding in its purest form.
-The method was more deliberate.
-I directed ChatGPT to use proper profiling tools, understand the runtime's data layouts and ownership, and look for algorithmic changes instead of merely polishing individual instructions.
-The agent traced those paths, proposed implementations, and produced patches across the stack, subtree storage, and parser loop.
-I chose the major directions; the agent explored and implemented them.
-But the code arrived faster than I could build a mental model of everything it was changing.
+The request was pure vibe coding — one line typed into a `/goal` command.
+The process behind it was more careful than that: I directed ChatGPT to use proper profiling tools, understand the runtime's data layouts and ownership, and look for algorithmic changes instead of merely polishing individual instructions.

-The performance measurements at the time said it had worked.
-They crossed the requested line: roughly twenty percent.

-This should have been the triumphant ending.

-Instead, I opened the code.

-The parser was now a layer of AI-generated optimization over a mechanical C-to-Rust translation.
-The individual changes looked plausible.
-Together they were unreadable.
-I could not explain which ownership rule made a pointer valid, which fast path preserved GLR behavior, or which benchmark result belonged to which overlapping experiment.
-The number said “faster.”
-The code said nothing I could safely repeat.

-Then the worst thing happened: segfaults.

-Not a friendly Rust panic with a useful stack trace.
-Not a failed assertion pointing at an invariant.
-The process simply left.
-Somewhere inside a parser full of shared subtrees, compatibility boundaries, stack links, and optimized unsafe code, an address had become fiction.

-What was I supposed to debug?
-I could not explain what the code was doing, let alone why it had decided to leave the process.
+The benchmarks duly crossed the requested line.
+Then I opened the code and could not follow it.
+Layers of overlapping AI-generated optimizations sat on top of a mechanical C-to-Rust translation, and soon the parser began
+segfaulting: no friendly Rust panic, no failed assertion, the process simply left.
 A parser that is twenty percent faster and occasionally disappears is not an optimization.
 It is a benchmark with a jump scare.

+I reverted the optimization work entirely.
+The twenty percent went with it, and the performance the project eventually reached came later, from the clean, layered work described below.
-The performance number had arrived before understanding.
-That reversed the project.
-I stopped asking ChatGPT to make the pile faster and started asking it to make the system explainable.
+[Part 2](tree-sitter-rust-migration.md) tells this story in full.
+What matters here is how it reversed the project: I stopped asking ChatGPT to make the pile faster and started asking it to make the system explainable.

-## Phase 2: Reduce Scope and Improve Readability
+## Second Step: Reduce Scope and Improve Readability

 The cleanup had two parts: